-The definitions of the noun elocution are (1) a style or manner of speaking, and (2) the art of public speaking.
-Locution means a word or phrase.
-Locution is so often used in place of elocution that many dictionaries have given up and listed elocution‘s definitions under locution.
-But careful writers keep the words separate.
+Elocution is (1) a style or manner of speaking, and (2) the art of public speaking.
+A locution is a word or a phrase or the act of saying a word or phrase.
+Locution is so often used in place of elocution that many dictionaries now list the words as synonyms in some uses, but the words generally remain separate in well-edited writing.

-A third, rarer word, allocution, means a formal or authoritative speech or address.
+A third, rarer word, allocution, refers to a formal or authoritative speech or address.

 Examples